Digital Health Intervention for Breast Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on a digital health intervention for breast cancer patients undergoing radiation.

-Is the digital health intervention for breast cancer safe?
+What prior data suggests that this digital health intervention is safe for breast cancer patients?

 Erin Gillespie, MD, MPH